-- If you hired an online marketing company to increase online visibility, contact them.
-Don’t yell and get aggressive.
+- If you hired a marketing company to increase online visibility, contact them.
+Don’t get aggressive.
 After all, this is a new law.
 It used to be perfectly acceptable to purchase or barter for positive reviews.
 Calmly inform them of New York’s decision and see what they say.
 If they insist bought reviews are fine, send them this article.
 If they still scoff, find a new online marketing company that stays up-to-date on ever-changing Internet laws.

 - Re-appropriate your marketing dollars.
-If you’ve been buying online reviews, consider putting that money towards other marketing efforts.
-How about: Quality online copy writing for your website and blog, an updated design for your website, pay-per click advertisements, or even a print ad in your local paper?
+If you’ve been buying online reviews, consider putting that money towards other marketing efforts, like quality content for your website and blog, an updated design for your website, pay-per click advertisements, or even a print ad in your local paper?

 If you want to speak with an attorney about an online consumer review issue, get in touch.

-So what is the big change?
-As of this week, individuals can be thrown in jail for up to three years for one act of cyber libel.
+China’s strict online defamation standards just got stricter.
+What’s the big change?
+As of this week, individuals can land in jail, for up to three years, over a single act of online defamation.

-Detractors of the new law say it only serves to silence Chinese citizens looking to expose political corruption.
-Since the nation’s newspapers, radio and television stations are state-owned, many people see the Internet as the only place available to have an open debate about politics and matters of public concern.
-Proponents, however, insist the law is needed and point to the fact that several Chinese lawmakers have been convicted and jailed for corruption exposed online (i.e., “we’re not trying to silence anybody!”).
+Detractors of China’s strict online defamation policy say it only serves to silence government detractors.
+Since the nation’s newspapers, radio and television stations are state-owned, some people see the Internet as the only outlet for political criticism.
+Proponents, however, insist the law is needed and point to several Chinese lawmakers who’ve been convicted and jailed for corruption exposed online (i.e., “we’re not trying to silence anybody!”).

-With nearly 591 million Web users in the country, we’re bound to hear about some jaw-dropping Chinese Internet libel cases from here on out.
+In a country with nearly 591 million netizens, we’re bound to see some high-profile Internet libel cases coming out of China, from here on out.